-Christian Film Production (1 Semester credit)
+MED 403 Christian Film Production 1 (1 unit)

 Students in this course are allowed to focus on specific areas of interest in filmmaking and production.
-All areas of production are implemented: storyboarding, script writing, video technical skills development, video editing, sound engineering and editing, and media production.
-This course may be taken up to eight semesters for credit.
+All areas of production are implemented: storyboarding, script writing, video technical skills development, video editing, sound engineering and editing, and media production..
 The progressive element of this course allows students to build on their experience and talents in specific areas of interest.
 Prerequisites: none.